FaisalTamanoJr/Class-Notes/SOFDESG - Lesson 5.md

 	- Is the process of identifying long term organizational goals, strategies, and resources.
 - [[SWOT analysis]] is a series of questions managers ask during strategic planning.
 It stands for
 	- **S**trengths
 		- Questions include, what are our major strengths, and how can we maximize them in the future?
-What should we do to strengthen our function, including our people the technology infrastructure?
+What should we do to strengthen our function, including our people and the technology infrastructure?
 	- **W**eaknesses
 		- Questions include, what are our major weaknesses, and how can we overcome them?
 How should we address our weaknesses in resource and capability?
 	- **O**pportunities